SMSpp-Project/smspp-project/BoxSolver/README.md

 - a min or max `Objective`;

-- a fully linear `Objective` or one with also quadratic coefficients, in which case the `Objective` is not necessatily convex for a min problem or concave for a max one, as `BoxSolver` can deal with it;
+- a fully linear `Objective` or one with also quadratic coefficients, in which case the `Objective` is not necessarily convex for a min problem or concave for a max one, as `BoxSolver` can deal with it;

 - all continuous variables or some integer ones; however, when there